gregjw/poke/README.md

 We want to emphasise that Poke is an evolving codebase & completely open design project, please feel free to submit a pull request and contribute your own button sets.

 ## Usage
-You can use Poke via the RawGit CDN: `https://rawgit.com/gregjw/poke/master/poke.css`
+Here is an example of how you could use Poke in your projects.

 ```
 import React from 'react';